xvalkyrie/CGCMS/README.txt

-Coded Gamer is an open source Ruby on Rails CMS project for the site CodedGamer.com.
+Coded Gamer is an open source and community driven Ruby on Rails CMS project.
+It will be the new platform for CodedGamer.com

 Our goal is to build the future platform of Coded Gamer through open source community builds, with each person contributing a bit here and there as they have time.

 =================
  CODE STYLEGUIDES
 =================

 Our styleguides are simple and if you have ever worked on a ruby or rails project before you probably already know them.